What You Should Know About This Degree

 The field of medical billing and coding is ever-evolving, as regulations and procedures are updated on a continuous basis.
 Select a program that regularly updates its curriculum to reflect changes in the industry, so that you are learning the skills you need to obtain certification.

-The minimum level of education needed for a medical biller and coder is a post-seconday certificate, but some students choose to obtain an associate’s degree, as it is good preparation if you intend to pursue a bachelor’s in a related field.
+The minimum level of education needed for a medical biller and coder is a post-secondary certificate, but some students choose to obtain an associate’s degree, as it is good preparation if you intend to pursue a bachelor’s in a related field.

 Here are some questions to ask when researching Medical Coding programs:

 - Can certificate credits be applied to future degree programs?
-Some schools offer both certificate and associate’s degree programs in medical coding and billing, and allow students to apply credits from the certificate program to the degree.
+Some schools offer both certificate and associate’s degree programs in medical coding and billing, and they allow students to apply credits from the certificate program to the degree.
 If you are interested in obtaining a degree in the future, selecting a school that will allow this can help you save time and money.

 - Is the program eligible for financial aid?
 In most cases, only students enrolled in degree-granting programs, not certificates, are eligible for federal financial aid.
-If receiving federal financial aid is a consideration for you, talk to the school’s financial aid office to find out what your eligibility is, so you can choose a program that’s right for you.
+If receiving federal financial aid is a consideration for you, talk to the school’s financial aid office to find out what your eligibility is so that you can choose a program that’s right for you.

 Research the program’s admission requirements and deadlines as well, and prepare application materials well ahead of their due date.
 This will help your admissions process go as smoothly as possible.
-You can find admissions information on the program’s website, or by contacting the school’s admissions office directly.
+You can find admissions information on the program’s website or by contacting the school’s admissions office directly.